SAP-samples/teched2023-DT164/exercises/ex3/README.md

 3. Open a configuration activity.
 For example, Define Tax Codes for Sales and Purchases.​

-4. On the logon screen, enter BPC_Expert as user name and Welcome1! as password.​
+4. On the logon screen, enter enter S4H client username and password in [User Excel for TechEd Workshops.xlsx](../ex0/User%20Excel%20for%20TechEd%20Workshops.xlsx).​

 5. Confirm the dialog box that pops up.​